-With children spending more time at home and so many hours to fill with activities, this springtime gardening craft is a brilliant way to entertain young explorers for a few hours.
+With children spending more time at home and many hours to fill with activities, these gardening craft ideas are a brilliant way to entertain them.

 Here is our step by step guide to making your own plant pots from newspaper.

 - Black and white newspaper (avoid shiny or coloured paper as it may contain materials that could contaminate the soil and harm your plants)